“Mom…mom, mom, mom, mom…MOM!”

 Just paste your resume and a job description below to see a prioritized list of skills, keywords, and other checks to consider.

-2) Identify the skills you gained while raising your kids
+2) Identify the skills you gained while taking care of your kids

-Consider ALL aspects of your life – organizing schedules, managing a household, managing finances, volunteering for your school, volunteering for your church, being on a board, involvement in your community, sports coaching, etc. Ask yourself and make a list: What do I do and how do I do it?
+Consider ALL aspects of your life—organizing schedules, managing a household, managing finances, helping your child with schoolwork, volunteering, being on a board, involvement in your community, etc. Ask yourself and make a list: What do I do and how do I do it?

 If you are uncertain about your skills and need help identifying them, evaluate yourself.
 Get help from a career development professional or do some self-assessment on your own.
 Try reviewing these employability skills from the Conference Board of Canada to see what skills you have.

-3) Address the gap on your stay at home mom resume
+3) Address the gap in your stay at home mom resume

 A resume that has a gap in employment can be a red flag for a recruiter.
 It is important to include employment dates, as this is information that employers look for.
-You will likely create a resume that contains information about the job(s) you had prior to raising your kids.
+You will likely create a resume that contains information about the job(s) you had prior to taking time away from the workforce.
 Treat your experience as a stay at home mom as a position you held.
 Give it a title, include dates, and outline the activities, skills, and accomplishments you acquired during this time.

 Having said that, avoid tongue-in-cheek titles such as “Chef,” “Domestic Engineer,” “Chauffeur,” and “Housekeeper.”
 It’s true you have done all these roles but using them as your job title on your resume will do you a disservice, confuse recruiters and applicant tracking systems, and not sell your transferable skills very well.
-To be blunt – you won’t be taken seriously.
-Instead, try something like “Career Sabbatical to Raise Children.”
+To be blunt—you won’t be taken seriously.
+Instead, try something like “Career Sabbatical to Take Care of Children.”
 Your bullet points can include the skills you gained in your role as a stay at home parent that easily transfer to the position you are applying to.
 These are known as transferable skills.